sourcegraph/about/handbook/marketing/webinars.md

 ### Hubspot setup
 The following Hubspot emails will be created to promote the webinar:

-- Invitation which include the link to the Zoom registration landing page
+- Invitation which includes the link to the Zoom registration landing page
 - Reminder email T-3 day which includes the Zoom webinar link
 - Reminder email T-1 day which includes the Zoom webinar link
 - Reminder email T-1 hour which includes the Zoom webinar link